fabrizio-pasti/esqlj-elastic-jdbc/README.md

 esqlj not use at all SQL Elastic implementation, Elastic integration is built on top of Elastic Rest High Level API.
 See Elastic licenses in folder `licenses/elastic-licenses`

+Sql parsing is provided by jsqlparser library (https://github.com/JSQLParser/JSqlParser).
+See related licenses in folder licenses/JSqlParser

 ## Project status
 Not production ready